 Buy it: Littles: And How They Grow by Kelly DiPucchio, $8, Amazon.com

 Red: A Crayon’s Story

 Sometimes books about crayons can help broach topics adults are uncertain of, and these crayons do it so well!
 Everything Red Crayon colors, from strawberries to stoplights, turns out ‘wrong.’
 When a friend asks Red to make an ocean, Red discovers who they really are!
-This book will help you talk to your children how our labels may not always fit who we are.
+This book will help you talk to your children about how our labels may not always fit who we are.

 For ages: 2-7

 Buy it: Red: A Crayon’s Story by Michael Hall, $12, Amazon.com